Nigeria records 176 fresh COVID-19 cases, no new deaths - New Telegraph

-Nigeria’s confirmed cases of coronavirus reached 57,613 on Tuesday night following 176 fresh infections, the Nigeria Centre for Disease Control (NCDC) said in an update.
+The Nigeria Centre for Disease Control (NCDC) confirmed this in its latest update for September 22, but noted that 176 new samples tested positive for the virus in 13 states and the Federal Capital Territory (FCT).

+Although the country hit 1,100 on its fatality toll with two new deaths on Monday, the last time NCDC reported no new COVID-19 death was August 31 — at the time, the total figure of fatalities was 1,013.

-Lagos recorded 73 of the 176 cases, followed by Plateau with 50, FCT with 17 and Rivers 8.
+However, according to the breakdown of new cases, Lagos had the highest figure with 73 new positive samples, followed by Plateau with 50, and FCT with 17.

-The total confirmed cases so far in Nigeria now stands at 57,613 of which 48,836 have been discharged.

-However, the infection has claimed 1,100 lives, the same number as at Monday night.
+With the latest figures, Lagos has now exceeded 19,000 confirmed COVID-19 cases, but over 15,000 patients have recovered; though it is the only state with more than 1,000 active cases as of September 22.

+Lagos has the highest number of active cases with 3,604 patients, followed Oyo with 935, and Plateau with 825.

 BREAKDOWN